meumobi/meumobi.github.io/_posts/2019-06-08-how-to-create-jekyll-website-useful-plugins.md

 ## Responsive images
 [jekyll-picture-tag](https://github.com/rbuchberger/jekyll-picture-tag) is a liquid tag that adds responsive images to your Jekyll static site.
 It automatically creates resized, reformatted source images.

+OBS: this plugin is very powerful but you need [ImageMagick](https://imagemagick.org/script/download.php) installed on server hosting your website.
+Then if you host your website on github or firebase it is useless.

 1. Add the plugin gem to your site’s `Gemfile`
 ```ruby
 group :jekyll_plugins do